radiovisual/birdwatch/README.md

 ##### Possible Options:

 `filter_tags`<br>
-  The regular expression containing the tags you want to filter with<br>
+  The regular expression containing the tags you want to filter with.<br>
-  Type: 'Regex'<br>
+  Type: `Regex`<br>
-  Default: `null (filters off by default)`
+  Default: `null (filters off by default)

+  **Tip:** If you need help writing your regular expressions, try: [regexpal.com](http://regexpal.com/)

 `remove_retweets`<br>
-  Use this if you want to remove retweets from the feed you are watching<br>
+  Use this if you want to remove retweets from the feed you are watching.<br>
   Type: `boolean`<br>
   Default: `false`

 ### birdwatch.start(callback)

-Start the birdwatch process.
+Start the Birdwatch process.

 #### callback(error)